This website is intended for healthcare professionals only.

 12th December 2022

-Tisagenlecleucel appears to remain effective for more than 3 years in paediatric and young adults who had relapsed or refractory acute lymphoblastic leukaemia according to the results of a follow-up study by an international research group.
+Tisagenlecleucel appears to remain effective for more than three years in paediatric and young adults who had relapsed or refractory acute lymphoblastic leukaemia according to the results of a follow-up study by an international research group.

 Tisagenlecleucel longer-term efficacy

 In the follow-up arm, 79 patients with a median age of 11 years (57% male), 92% of whom had experienced a treatment relapse, provided on-going data for a median follow-up of 38.8 months.
-Overall, participants had received a median of 3 previous lines of therapy.
+Overall, participants had received a median of three previous lines of therapy.

 In the updated analysis, the overall remission rate was 82% and the median event-free survival was 24 months.
-In addition, event-free survival was 44% (95% CI 31 – 57) and overall survival was 63% (95% CI 51 – 73) at 3 years with most events having occurred with the first two years.
-Researchers estimated the 3-year relapse-free survival with and without censoring for subsequent therapy to be 52% and 48% respectively.
-The estimated overall survival rate was 63% (95% CI 51 – 73%).
+In addition, event-free survival was 44% (95% CI 31 – 57) and overall survival was 63% (95% CI 51 – 73) at three years with most events having occurred with the first two years.

-A total of 24 relapses were recorded and of which 6 had occurred 12 months after the Tisagenlecleucel infusion.
 Interestingly, there were no new or unexpected long-term adverse events reported although grade 3/4 adverse events were seen in 29% of patients more than 12 months after the infusion.
-However, grade 3/4 infection rates did not increase longer than 1 year after infusion.
+However, grade 3/4 infection rates did not increase longer than one year after infusion.
 Patients also reported improvements in quality-of-life up to 36 months after infusion.

 The authors concluded that these data demonstrated favourable long-term safety and suggested that tisagenlecleucel is a potentially curative treatment option for heavily pretreated paediatric and young adult patients with either relapsed or refractory acute lymphoblastic leukaemia.